99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 Instance refresh:
 if you want to update the launch template, as scaling happens old instances get terminated and new ones
 will have the new template, so at the end after a while all instances will have the new template

+Can change the ASG health check type from EC2 to ELB with a configuration file

+Auto Scaling works with ALB and NLB
+EC2 Auto Scaling groups are regional constructs.
+They can span AZ, but not AWS REGIONS
+You can use the EC2 health check to identify and replace unhealthy instances, dont need an ALB

 # RDS
 <img width="50" alt="image" src="https://github.com/ionutsuciu1999/AWSnote/assets/73752549/b70b6dcf-bc97-462c-8db3-30509fcb3ed4">